-On 31 December 2011 the issued and fully paid up share capital of the company consisted of 55.500.000 ordinary shares of US\$ 0,20 each.
-There were no changes in the share capital of the company during the year.
+On 31 December 2012 the issued and fully paid up share capital of the Company consisted of 55.500.000 ordinary shares of US\$ 0,20 each.
+There were no changes in the share capital of the Company during the year and up to the date of the financial statements.

-Following an extraordinary general meeting of the shareholders on 21 December 2011, the company has announced to the market the approval of a share buyback program with the following conditions:
+Following an extraordinary general meeting of the shareholders on 21 December 2011, a share buyback program with the following conditions was approved:

-- the maximum amount of money that can be used to realize the program is U.S.\$ 500.000 - the maximum number of shares that can be bought within the program is 1.000.000 shares - the program's time frame is 12 months since the resolution's date - the shares purchased within the program could be held for a maximum of two years from acquisition - the minimum price for transaction of purchase of shares within the program is PLN 1,2 per share with the maximum price of PLN 3,0 per share
+- the maximum amount of money that can be used to realize the program is U.S.\$ 500.000 - the maximum number of shares that can be bought within the program is 1.000.000 shares - the program's time frame is 12 months from the resolution's date - the shares purchased within the program could be held for a maximum of two years from acquisition - the minimum price for transaction of purchase of shares within the program is PLN 1,2 per share with the maximum price of PLN 3,0 per share